Install the default environment

 You can run mypy locally for instance as:

-poetry run mypy --package fractal_tasks_core --ignore-missing-imports --warn-redundant-casts --warn-unused-ignores --warn-unreachable --pretty
+pixi run -e dev mypy --package fractal_tasks_core --ignore-missing-imports --warn-redundant-casts --warn-unused-ignores --warn-unreachable --pretty